Roe Campbell

 Lacy Roe Campbell (January 4, 1900 – December 27, 1988) was an American athlete and banking executive from Tennessee who achieved honors and awards in multiple sports.
-He played American football and basketball for the Tennessee Volunteers of the University of Tennessee and won the Porter Cup as best all-around athlete at the University.
+He played American football and basketball for the Tennessee Volunteers of the University of Tennessee and won the Porter Cup as best all-around athlete at the university.
 After a successful banking career in Knoxville Campbell became interested in playing tennis at age 48 and pioneered senior tennis tournaments in the United States.
 He was inducted into the Tennessee Tennis Hall of Fame in 1992.

-Early years
+Early life

 Campbell was born on January 4, 1900, to Jefferson Davis Campbell and Louise Truin in a rural part of Washington County, Tennessee.
 His mother was the daughter of Swiss immigrants and an avid painter.
 He was raised in Greene County and attended Tusculum College (now Tusculum University) in east Tennessee near Greeenville for one year before transferring to the University of Tennessee.
 For his performance at Tusculum, he was inducted into the school's Sports Hall of Fame.